 Alone In A Jeep – 6000k Through the Natural World of Namibia

 …arriving in Windhoek / Namibia late afternoon.
 My first encounter with Photography in Africa – Wildlife – sort of, a big sign of a Warthog.
 “Safari already, at the airport?”
 Nop, not quite.
-Next morning, 8am… yawn, the hand over of my rental 4×4 Jeep took about 1 1/2 hours.
-The company explains you everything, even the smallest thing you can imagine.
-Most important for me was the compressor to refill the tires with air again after off road driving.
+The next morning, 8 am… yawn, the hand over of my rental 4×4 Jeep took about 1 1/2 hours.
+The company explains everything, even the smallest thing you can imagine.
+Most important for me was the compressor to refill the tires with air again after off-road driving.
 If you do not want to pump up your tires for about 30-45min per hand, rent a compressor!
-Off road, a large part of Namibia roads are gravel roads or real off road!
+Off-road, a large part of Namibia roads is gravel roads or real off-road!

 Namib Naukluft National Park was already waiting for me, the famous red dunes first.
 I had to do a reservation at Sesriem Campsite, all other days I actually wanted to stop by were fully booked.
-Yes Camping ground!
-I recommend to check quite early before you travel, if they have space for you at the Campground or Camps.
-It took me about 6 hours to get there via the Spreetshoogte Pass – Solitaire, a must stop, taking pictures on the way, finally Sesriem Camp site around 6pm.
+Yes, Camping ground!
+I recommend checking quite early before you travel if they have space for you at the Campground or Camps.
+It took me about 6 hours to get there via the Spreetshoogte Pass – Solitaire, a must stop, taking pictures on the way, finally Sesriem Campsite around 6 pm.

 World Of Namibia In Photographs

-Photographs of all my journeys you will find in my stock photos galleries, the majority is available for stock photo license or royalty free.
+Photographs of all my journeys you will find in my stock photographs, the majority is available for stock photo license or royalty-free.
 African wildlife prints and landscape photography prints of my journeys are available to buy online or contact me.
-We sell landscape and wildlife large photo prints up to 2meters and wide and standard photo prints sizes.
-We are able to do photo prints in all various high quality print finishes / materials you choose with your custom sizes.
+We sell landscape and wildlife large photo prints up to 2 meters and wide and standard photo prints sizes.
+Photo prints in all various high-quality print finishes are available for you to choose with custom sizes.
 We are aware that not all standard sizes fit in every home or office.
-Client testimonials from clients
+Client testimonials from clients.